vitaut/vitaut.net/content/posts/2024/faster-cpp-compile-times.md

 only ~17% difference in our test.
 I think this is a very low price to pay for improved safety, performance and extensibility.

 P.S.
-After the optimization `stdio.h` is now the second heaviest include adding whopping 5ms to compile times.
+After the optimization `stdio.h` is now the second heaviest include, adding whopping 5ms to compile times.